-INCOME SUPPORT: Claimants of Income Support get an extra weekly payment which is related to earnings and mostly helps those who are on low income - or no income at all.
+INCOME SUPPORT: Claimants of Income Support get an extra weekly payment.
+It is earnings related and helps those who are on low income - or no income at all.

-COMPLAIN TO THE INDEPENDENT CASE EXAMINER: A guide explaining who to contact about unresolved complaints regarding services from any agency within the Department for Work and Pension (DWP).
-Contact the Independent Case Examiner at the Government Office in Merseyside, if your case cannot be resolved.
+COMPLAINTS: You can contact the Independent Case Examiner at the Government Office in Merseyside, if your case cannot be resolved.

-ILF GUIDE: The Independent Living Fund has closed to new applications.
+ILF GUIDE: The Independent Living Fund replacement has closed to new applications.
 It used to provide funds to help disabled people live an independent life.
-Your local council is responsible for ILF payments in England and Wales.
-ILF Scotland is responsible for payments in Scotland and Northern Ireland.

-IIDB GUIDE: An informative section explaining everything about Industrial Injuries Disablement Benefit.
-The guide also includes details on IIDB eligibility and how to claim the payments.
+IIDB GUIDE: A detailed section explaining everything about Industrial Injuries Disablement Benefit.
+The guide includes current IIDB rates, eligibility, and how to claim the payments.

-REA GUIDE: A weekly payment for qualifying claimants whose income drops because of a work-related disease or accident.
-The Reduced Earnings Allowance support benefit is for those who cannot earn their potential due to the industrial injury or disorder.
+REA GUIDE: The Reduced Earnings Allowance support benefit is for those who cannot earn their potential.
+This may be due to an industrial injury or a disorder.

 SDA GUIDE: UK Government continue phasing out the Severe Disablement Allowance.
-Find out how moving from Severe Disablement Allowance to ESA affects people with severe disabilities.
+Check to see if moving from Severe Disablement Allowance to ESA will affect you.

 VDPS GUIDE: The Vaccine Damage Payment Scheme is for disabled vaccine injury patients.
-Find out if you are eligible, how much you could get, and how to apply.
+Check if you qualify, how much you could get, and how to apply.

-DISABLEMENT GUIDE: This section explains what happens if you become disabled with information about your rights to disability and sickness benefits.
+DISABLEMENT GUIDE: A section explaining what happens if you become disabled.
+The information also explains your rights to disability and sickness benefits.